 Emily O'Brien - Kitty With A Cupcake

-Emily is the artist behind Kitty With A Cupcake.
-Designing accessories, stationery, and flair that all feature her whimsical illustration style, highlighting themes such as witchcraft, crafting, queer pride, and nerdy stuff, all in a 90’s color palette of pastels and neons.
+Emily is the artist behind Kitty With A Cupcake where she creates Magically Cute Flair for Queers, Witches and Cool People.
+She designs accessories, stationery, and flair that all feature her whimsical illustration style, highlighting themes such as witchcraft, crafting, queer pride, and nerdy stuff, all in a 90’s color palette of pastels and neons.
 Emily started their small business in 2022 with a successful Kickstarter for their Magical Merit Badges Pin Collection and has been working full time as an artist since 2023.
 She loves drawing and creating things she would personally use and wear, so every sale is meaningful!

 Prior launching Kitty With A Cupcake, Emily has been working in niche retail marketing for over a decade, and in the fiber industry specifically for over half that time.
 Emily’s marketing specialties are content creation, email marketing, and e-commerce optimization.